Railway electrification in Great Britain: Feeding Arrangements (Classic)

 The busbars within FSs and MPTSCs allow for supply points to be switched out and adjacent supplies to be extended across the railway.
 The typical distance between feeder stations is between 40 and 60 km, between feeder station and midpoint TSC is between 20 and 30 km, and between intermediate TSCs is between 10 and 15 km.
 In practice, the distance between and arrangement of substations rarely conforms to these theoretical norms.
 The logical order of substations is often made complex by additions being made to feed extensions to the system or to support higher traffic demands or higher speeds.

 In order to mitigate electromagnetic interference (EMI), a return conductor (RC) is hung adjacent to the contact wire on the OLE system.
-This is connected to the running rails and takes the majority of the return current form the trains.
+This is connected to the running rails and takes the majority of the return current from the trains.
 Since the current in the RC runs in the opposite direction to that in the contact wire, the resultant EMI is minimised since the electromagnetic fields generated by each current oppose each other and so cancel each other out.
 In order to maximise how much current is sent through the return conductor rather than the running rails, 1:1 ratio current transformers are regularly affixed (around every 5 km) to the OLE and are known as booster transformers (BT).
 At the booster transformer, the primary winding is connected in series to the contact wire, and the secondary connected in series to the return conductor.
 From its connection to the OLE, the BT induces an equal and opposite current in the RC which is then collected from the running rails wherever the RC is bonded to the rail.
 The system of booster transformers and return conductors (referred to as RC/BT) effectively mitigates electromagnetic interference but does increase system impedance limiting overall power capacity.